 |Christmas Day||25 Dec||25 Dec|

 The climate of Hong Kong is subtropical for half of the year and temperate for the rest, with hot, humid summers and cool, dry winters.
 Winter lasts from January to March, the coldest month being February, when the temperature averages 57°F (14°C) and the city gets cooled by strong, cold winds from the north.
 In spring the wind blows from the south, bringing in warm, humid air and a rainy season that extends through summer.
-Temperatures in summer climb to 82°F (28°C) and typhoons are possible.
-Hong Kong is a little too hot and humid in the peak summer months to be comfortable, and winter can be too chilly, but in late spring (May) or autumn (September) the temperature is just right, making this the best time to visit Hong Kong.
+Average temperatures in summer, between June and August, climb to 82°F (28°C) and typhoons are possible.
+Hong Kong is a little too hot and humid in the peak summer months to be comfortable, and winter can be too chilly, but in late spring (May) or autumn (September) the temperature is just right, making these the best times to visit Hong Kong.

-The Airport Express Line is a dedicated airport railway providing a fast and reliable service to downtown Hong Kong (HK$100 one way).
-Trains depart every 12 minutes between 6am and 1am, and take around 25 minutes.
-Free scheduled shuttle buses leave Hong Kong and Kowloon stations every day, taking passengers to major hotels plus key transport interchanges.
-There are nine Airbus routes from the airport; fares range between HK$14 and HK$24.
-Luxury coaches at the airport also serve many destinations within Hong Kong; find the Coach Station in Terminal 2 or the Arrivals Hall of Terminal 1.
+The Airport Express Line is a dedicated airport railway providing a fast and reliable service to downtown Hong Kong.
+Trains depart every 12 minutes or less around the clock, and the journey takes around 25 minutes.
+Scheduled hotel shuttle buses leave the airport regularly taking passengers to major hotels plus key transport interchanges, and there are a number of public bus (Airbus) routes from the airport.

 Public transport in Hong Kong is excellent so car rental is not advised.

 Taxis are available from the taxi pick-up area in front of the arrivals hall.
 Red taxis drive to central Hong Kong, green taxis service the New Territories, and blue taxis drive to Lantau Island.
-A taxi to the centre of Hong Kong costs about HK$350 to HK$400.
-Passage over Lantau Bridge incurs a toll of HK$30, payable by the passenger.
+A taxi to the centre of Hong Kong costs about HK$300 to HK$350.

 There are people movers to transport passengers from Terminals 1 and 2 to the high-speed ferry service that connects them.